Coronavirus (COVID-19) Guidance

-Boyd Health Services asks that students who are experiencing symptoms related to COVID-19 or have been in close contact (within 6 ft for 10 minutes or more) with someone who has tested positive to take proper preventative measures: self-quarantine and complete the online COVID-19 self reporting form.
+Boyd Health Services asks that students who are experiencing symptoms related to COVID-19 or have been in close contact (within 6 ft for 10 minutes or more) with someone who has tested positive to take proper preventative measures: get Covid-19 tested, self-quarantine, complete the online COVID-19 self reporting form.

 DO NOT VISIT THE HEALTH AND COUNSELING CENTER UNLESS INSTRUCTED TO DO SO.